 Through my dehydration haze, I heard a rustling sound coming from over the cliff edge.
 Thinking it was probably a goanna, I stayed sprawled on my rock.
 I already had hundreds of goanna pictures, and anyway, based on past experience it would probably be gone by the time I unpacked my camera.

 The rustling and scrambling became louder though, and a musky waft entered my nostrils.
 Perhaps it wasn’t a goanna after all?
 My interest was piqued.
 Out came the camera.

 It was then I saw the terrifying sight – a marauding marsupial, a killer koala – heading straight for me!

-Now before you start judging me for shrieking at a cute and furry Australian icon, let me attempt a little defence.
+Now before you start judging me for fearing a cute and furry Australian icon, let me attempt a little defence.
 Koalas may look benign and cuddly, but they have strong muscular bodies and powerful claws.
 Why was it running straight at me?
 Wild possibilities raced through my mind.

 I’ve known a few relatives and friends who turn into Godzilla when woken suddenly from a lazy nap (including myself) – sweet, mild mannered people who wouldn’t normally harm a fly.
 Had I disturbed Conan the Koala’s beauty sleep and he’d woken up cranky?

 Then I noticed his eye infection and realised he was probably sight-impaired.
 This did not ease my nerves though.
 If he couldn’t see me in his path, what would he do when he finally realised I was right in front of him – defend himself with those powerful sharp claws?
 I shrieked and scrambled away.

 What did Conan do next?
 Did he follow me and attack?
 No, it seems I terrified him just as much as he surprised me and he clambered straight back over the cliff edge.